United Airlines Claims TSA Banned Comic Books In Checked Luggage For Comic-Con, TSA Denies It

 As if millions of comic-book nerds suddenly cried out in terror and were suddenly silenced.

-Hard to tell what to believe (Score:2)
+Hard to tell what to believe (Score:3)

 Remove for security check (Score:2)